 You know, people fall and make mistakes.
 But you can bounce back.
-It's not the end of the world to make a mistake, but how you react afterward and pick yourself up is the important part.Patient who received prenatal care at Dartmouth-Hitchcock
+It's not the end of the world to make a mistake, but how you react afterward and pick yourself up is the important part.Patient who received our prenatal care

 Are you pregnant and in recovery or using substances?

 We have a care team ready to support you.

 Call our confidential helpline to learn more or to set up an appointment:

 Being pregnant and having a new baby is hard.
 Please see the links below for information and resources:

 - Helpful resources for pregnancy and postpartum

 - Early and Lasting Connections Consortium Partners: Learn about our project to help rural pregnant women with substance use disorders through telehealth.
 Our partners include Better Life Partners, Dartmouth Hitchcock Medical Center Population Health, Habit OPCO, the HCV/HIV Resource Center, and WISE.

 Treatment for substance use disorders helps you have a healthy pregnancy and baby.
 For people with opioid use disorder, methadone and buprenorphine are safe and effective during pregnancy and breastfeeding and are the recommended treatment.